Naseeruddin Shah: Career

-Films
+Parallel and mainstream cinema

-Shah started his film career in parallel cinema and has acted in films such as Nishant, Aakrosh, Sparsh, Mirch Masala, Albert Pinto Ko Gussa Kyon Ata Hai, Trikal, Bhavni Bhavai, Junoon, Mandi, Mohan Joshi Hazir Ho!, Ardh Satyaand Katha.
+Shah started his film career in the mid-1970s in parallel cinema and has acted in films such as Nishant, Aakrosh, Sparsh, Mirch Masala, Albert Pinto Ko Gussa Kyon Ata Hai, Trikal, Bhavni Bhavai, Junoon, Mandi, Mohan Joshi Hazir Ho!, Ardh Satya and Katha.

 Shah became active in mainstream Bollywood cinema with the 1980 film Hum Paanch.
 In 1982, he acted in the film Dil Aakhir Dil Hai directed by Ismail Shroff, opposite Rakhee.
 One of his most important films, Masoom, was released in 1983 and was shot at St Joseph's College, Nainital.
 That same year, he appeared in the cult comedy film Jaane Bhi Do Yaaron.
 His next major success in mainstream films was the 1986 multi-star film Karma where he acted alongside veteran Dilip Kumar.
 Starring roles for films such as Ijaazat (1987), Jalwa (1988) and Hero Hiralal (1989) followed.
 In 1988, he played opposite his wife Ratna Pathak as Inspector Ghote, the fictional detective of H. R. F. Keating's novels in the Merchant Ivory English language film The Perfect Murder.
 He acted with Aditya Pancholi in films like Maalamaal (1988) and Game (1993).

-He has acted in several multi-star Bollywood films as well, such as Ghulami (1985), Tridev (1989) and Vishwatma (1992).
+He has acted in several multi-starrer films as well, such as Ghulami (1985), Tridev (1989) and Vishwatma (1992).
 In 1994, he acted as the villain in Mohra, his 100th film as an actor.
 He forayed into Malayalam cinema the same year, through T. V. Chandran's drama Ponthan Mada.
 The film portrayed the irrational bonding of a feudal serf (played by Mammootty) and a colonial landlord (played by Shah).
 He strongly believed that the distinction between art and commercial films had largely reduced, especially with the directors of the former also making commercial films.
 In 2000, Shah played Mahatma Gandhi in Kamal Haasan's Hey Ram which focused on the assassination of Gandhi from the assailant's point of view.